Berlin bubble artshow is first step to flying city

 "These bubbles are biospheres, like the earth which is flying around the sun at a very high speed."

-The Argentine artist, who prefers to describe himself as a "citizen of planet earth", studied architecture and art in Buenos Aires and Frankfurt, as well as completing a NASA space programme in Silicon Valley.
+The Argentine artist, who prefers to describe himself as a "citizen of planet earth," studied architecture and art in Buenos Aires and Frankfurt, as well as completing a NASA space program in Silicon Valley.

 Ultimately he aims to create a flying city of his biosphere-bubbles, which he says would lift skywards as the sun heated up the interior and the air pressure changed within.
 He uses plants with no roots, as earth would weigh the bubbles down.